Ogo1024/python-homework/mod18-blockchainPOA/README.md

 ### Environment set up for Windows10 OS

-1. Create a new project directory for your new network.
+Create a new project directory for your new network.
-2. Activate Ethereum virual environment.
+Activate Ethereum virual environment.
 Create a folder <Blockchain-ZBank) that contains all blockchain tools.

 ### Create Nodes

 Add a empty directory for nodes mkdir node1 node2

 ### Get new accounts numbers from nodes to use as signers

-./geth account new --datadir node1
+* ./geth account new --datadir node1
-./geth account new --datadir node2
+* ./geth account new --datadir node2

 ### Running Puppeth to Create Genesis Block

 Run puppeth, name your network, and select the option to configure a new genesis block.
 ![Create Genesis.jpg](Images/1-CreateGenisis.jpg)

 ### Initialize Node1 and Mine

-Initialize the first node on the blockchain, run the command: ./geth init network1.json --datadir node1 Start mining with node1
+Initialize the first node on the blockchain, run the command: ./geth init network1.json --datadir node1

+Start mining with node1
-./geth --datadir node1 --mine --minerthreads 1 --unlock "NODE1_address" --password node1/password.txt  --rpc --allow-insecure-unlock
+* ./geth --datadir node1 --mine --minerthreads 1 --unlock "NODE1_address"  --rpc --allow-insecure-unlock
 ![init-run-node1.jpg](Images/2-InitRunNode1.jpg)

 ### Initialize Node2 and Mine

-Initialize the second node on the blockchain, run the command: ./geth init network1.json --datadir node2 Copy complete enode address from node1
+Initialize the second node on the blockchain, run the command:
+* ./geth init network1.json --datadir node2

+Copy complete enode address from node1

 ### Launch Node2